kellianoy/weblabs/README.md

   - Linter has been implemented to check the parameters of functions & components
   - We're using GitKraken to manage our git, branching whenever we want to implement a new fonctionnality
-  - We're rebasing main onto each working functionnality instead of using merge, because sometimes fonctionnalities are lost
+  - We're rebasing main when we implement breaking functionnalities, and merging it when we are adding new ones that don't break anything.
+  - We have implemented CI by using GitHub actions on our tests (we have about 30)

-  Points : 2/4 (wip)
+  Points : 3/4

 Application development